nxp-imx/imx-sm/sm/doc/port.md

 WAKEUP MIX, those need to also come in via GPIO1.
 That usually means a bus expander **on the same AON I2C as the PMIC(s)**.
 The PMIC interrupts (and other wakeups) are then usually run to the bus expander and the interrupt from the bus expander run to GPIO1.
 See the design of the NXP EVK below.
-Customers should follow this design to minimize board porting work and to ensure the the SM can get interrupts for PMIC temp and safety events.
+Customers should follow this design to minimize board porting work and to ensure the SM can get interrupts for PMIC temp and safety events.

 NXP Reference Board Ports  {#PORT_NXP}